mihalj/mihalj/README.md

 ## ⚡️ Experience

-Server Management - Security - Front-End & Back-End & Teamspeak framework & much more
+Social Media Services - WEB Design - System Administration

-## 📫 Contact
+## 💬 Contact

-To contact me quickly and easily, use telegram https://t.me/zvijezda
+To contact me quickly and easily, use telegram https://t.me/skank

 If it makes more sense, you can also email me: